Beautiful teeth smiling at camera

 Specific Conditions to Look For

-As mentioned above, the conditions to look for would be that of a decayed tooth.
+As mentioned above, the conditions to look for would be those of a decayed tooth.
 The composite can fill cavities.
 Dental bonding is used to repair chipped or cracked teeth.
-It can close up the space between teeth and it can improve the appearance of a discolored tooth.
+It can close up the space between teeth, and it can improve the appearance of a discolored tooth.
 Dental bonding can actually change the shape of your tooth, such as making a tooth look longer.
-Dental bonding is also used often if you have a root exposed due to your gum receding.
-Dental bonding can fill that root in to help protect it.
+Dental bonding is also often used if you have a root exposed due to your gum recession.
+Dental bonding can fill that root to help protect it.

 Call our Office at (425) 742-9609 Today!